abudri/Docker/README.md

 In order to create a swarm you need to ssh into a machine you intend to make into a swarm and `docker swarm init --advertise-addr <ip to publish>`.
 This command will make a machine accessible on `<ip to publish>`.
 Other docker hosts can now join the swarm on this IP.
 [Reference](https://www.freecodecamp.org/news/comprehensive-introductory-guide-to-docker-vms-and-containers-4e42a13ee103/)

+## Glossary

+**Docker Hub** - is a service that provides a registry of docker images.
+We can store our images on the docker hub and pull images made by others for us to use.
+[Reference](https://www.freecodecamp.org/news/comprehensive-introductory-guide-to-docker-vms-and-containers-4e42a13ee103/)

+**Docker Registry** - allows us to host our own private registry in case we don’t want to use an existing one.
+[Reference](https://www.freecodecamp.org/news/comprehensive-introductory-guide-to-docker-vms-and-containers-4e42a13ee103/)